lexibank/leekoreanic/README.md

-# CLDF dataset derived from Lee's "A Sketch of Language History in the Korean Peninsula" from 2015.
+# CLDF dataset derived from Lee's "Sketch of Language History in the Korean Peninsula" from 2015

 Cite the source dataset as

-> Lee S (2015) A Sketch of Language History in the Korean Peninsula.
+> Lee, Sean (2015).
+A Sketch of Language History in the Korean Peninsula.
 PLoS ONE 10(5): e0128448. doi:10.1371/journal.pone.0128448

 Lee S (2015) A Sketch of Language History in the Korean Peninsula.
 PLoS ONE 10(5): e0128448. doi:10.1371/journal.pone.0128448

-This dataset is licensed under a CC-BY-SA license
+This dataset is licensed under a CC-BY-4.0 license

 Available online at https://doi.org/10.1371/journal.pone.0128448